CalCOFI/rCRUX/README.md

                 NUM_TARGETS_WITH_PRIMERS ='500000', minimum_length = 50,
                 MAX_TARGET_SIZE = 200,
                 organism = c("1476529", "7776"), return_table = FALSE)

-# This results in 111500 blast seed returns, note the default generated 1047.
-# This assumes the user is not throttled by memory limitations

 ```

+This results in 111500 blast seed returns, note the default generated 1047.
+This assumes the user is not throttled by memory limitations.

 Example output can be found [here](/examples/12S_V5F1_generated_9-21-22).

 ### Table of available options